rajatkb/JASP_Another_Json_Scala_Parser/README.md

 	```

-* **Fix the lexer and create a less verboe and faster variant** : A possible stack based solution or a Derivative Lexer
+* **Fix the lexer and create a less verboe and faster variant[Needed but not immediate]** : A possible stack based solution or a Derivative Lexer
     should be able to tackle the same

-* **Create a iiterator or a stream for a walk on the JSON**: A tree structure need to be enforced in the JSON structure for it to be walked on
-    The Writable iterator is a very specific usecase of the same.
+* **Create a iiterator or a stream for a walk on the JSON[Needed but not immediate]**: A tree structure need to be enforced in the JSON structure for it to be walked on.The Writable iterator is a very specific usecase of the same.

 * ~~**Create a lazy writable iterator for the JSON objects**~~ ~~Create a fast writer consumer for the writables.~~